data-8/sp23/policies.md

 ### Learning Cooperatively
 We encourage you to discuss course content with your friends and classmates as you are working on your assignments.
 No matter your academic background, you will learn more if you work alongside others than if you work alone.
 Ask questions, answer questions, and share ideas liberally.

-If some emergency takes you away from the course for an extended period, or if you decide to drop the course for any reason, please don't just disappear silently!
-You should inform your lab TA and your project partner (if you have one) immediately, so that nobody is expecting you to do something you can't finish.
+If some emergency takes you away from the course for an extended period, or if you decide to drop the course for any reason, please don’t just disappear silently!
+You should inform your lab TA and your project partner (if you have one) immediately, so that nobody is expecting you to do something you can’t finish.

 ### Academic Honesty
 You must write your answers in your own words, and you must not share your completed work.
 The exception to this rule is that you can share everything related to a project with your project partner (if you have one) and turn in one project between the two of you, and if you are attending a lab session and have a lab partner you can share everything related to that lab with your lab partner.

 Make a serious attempt at every assignment yourself.
 If you get stuck, read the textbook and go over the lectures and lab discussion.
 After that, go ahead and discuss any remaining doubts with others, especially the course staff.
 That way you will get the most out of the discussion.
 It is important to keep in mind the limits to collaboration.
 As noted above, you and your friends are encouraged to discuss course content and approaches to problem solving.
 But you are not allowed to share your code or answers with other students.
-Doing so is considered academic misconduct, and it doesn't help them either.
+Doing so is considered academic misconduct, and it doesn’t help them either.
 It sets them up for trouble on upcoming assignments and on the exams.

 In addition, posting course content such as homeworks, projects, and exams on any 3rd party websites or submitting your own answers on outside sites/forums is considered academic misconduct.